-If you're currently looking for a great Xbox One S deal, such as in the Black Friday 2019 deals spectacular, too, be sure to check out T3's best Xbox One S deals guide, which is updated every day with only the very cheapest prices on offer.
+If you're currently looking for a great Xbox One S deal, such as in the Cyber Monday 2019 deals spectacular, too, be sure to check out T3's best Xbox One S deals guide, which is updated every day with only the very cheapest prices on offer.
 With Amazon Prime Day 2019 on the horizon, this is the perfect time to give your Xbox One setup a refresh with the Xbox One S.

 We've also reviewed Microsoft's 4K flagship console, so if you want to game in Ultra HD then be sure to scope out our Xbox One X review.